Auroville - A to Z

 Desk Top Publishing (DTP) work

 A service, which includes text checking & editing, is provided by Prisma in the Aurelec compound.
-Other DTP providers are Auroville Press near Aspiration settlement, and the AV Design Service at the Town Hall.
+Other DTP providers are Auroville Press near Aspiration settlement, and the AV Design Service (Graphics Section) at the Town Hall.

 See “Laundry facilities”.